CPS-595/Secure-Password-Manager-System/README.md

 # Overview

-The idea is to build a secure web application where users can store and share their passwords for different urls.
+The idea is to build a secure web application where users can store, view and share their passwords for different domains.

 Every person or organization has multiple accounts over various web platforms like Gmail, MongoDB, Facebook or even their wifi password.
 Remembering all the passwords across different platforms can be a problem especially when it comes to organizations as they need to share passwords among team members.